 Each shift is commanded by two Sergeants who report to the Patrol Division Lieutenant.

-The K-9 unit consists of Officer Matt Paugh and K-9 Shadow.
-The two are currently trained in narcotics detection, article search and apprehension.
+The Findlay Police Department has two K-9s.
+The unit consists of Officer Matt Paugh paired with K-9 Shadow and Officer Jake Atkins paired with K-9 Deke.
+Both K-9s are currently trained in narcotics detection, article search and apprehension.

 Bike Patrol Unit